On the rationality problem for low degree hypersurfaces: Obstruction map

 Let $L/k$ be a field extension.
-By inflation of local rings (see e.g. \cite[Chapter IX, Appendice, Corollaire du Th\'eor\`eme]{bourbaki}), there exists an unramified extension of discrete valuation rings $A/R'$ such that the induced extension of residue fields is $L/k$.
+By inflation of local rings (see e.g. \cite[Chapter IX, Appendice \S 2, Corollaire du Th\'eor\`eme 1 and Exercice 4]{bourbaki}), there exists an unramified extension of discrete valuation rings $A/R'$ such that the induced extension of residue fields is $L/k$.
+Passing to the completion, we may in addition assume that $A$ is complete.
 We consider the base-change

 which is a strictly semi-stable $A$-scheme, see e.g.\ \cite[Proposition 1.3]{hartl}.
 We aim to show that the cokernel of the map